A Statistical Model for Motifs Detection: Abstract

 \section{Abstract}

-We introduce a statistical model for the problem of finding a subgraph with specified topology in an otherwise random graph.
+We consider a statistical model for the problem of finding subgraphs with specified topology in an otherwise random graph.
 This task plays an important role in the analysis of social and biological networks.
-In these type of networks, small subgraphs with a specific structure have important functional roles.
+In these types of networks, small subgraphs with a specific structure have important functional roles, and they are referred to as `motifs.'

-Within our model, a single copy of a subgraph is added (`planted') in an Erd\H{o}s-Renyi random graph with $n$ vertices and edge probability $q_0$.
-We ask whether the resulting graph can be distinguished reliably from a pure Erd\H{o}s-Renyi random graph, and present two types of result.
+Within this model, one or multiple copies of a subgraph is added (`planted') in an Erd\H{o}s-Renyi random graph with $n$ vertices and edge probability $q_0$.
+We ask whether the resulting graph can be distinguished reliably from a pure Erd\H{o}s-Renyi random graph, and we present two types of result.
 First we investigate the question from a purely statistical perspective, and ask whether there is \emph{any} test that can distinguish between the two graph models.
-We provide necessary and sufficient conditions that are essentially tight for subgraphs of size asymptotically smaller than $n^{2/5}$.
+We provide necessary and sufficient conditions that are essentially tight for small enough subgraphs.

 Next we study two polynomial-time algorithms for solving the same problem: a spectral algorithm, and a semidefinite programming (SDP) relaxation.
 For the spectral algorithm, we establish sufficient conditions under which it distinguishes the two graph models with high probability.
 Under the same conditions the spectral algorithm indeed identifies the hidden subgraph.